 Gorge Engadin Samnaun Val Müstair

-The Val Sinestra was voted Landscape of the Year 2011.
+Val Sinestra was voted Landscape of the Year 2011.
 Criteria are the identification of different aspects of the landscape, their protection and ongoing commitment of the local people.
-The valley shows a harmonious interlocking of natural and cultural landscapes with carefully developed townscapes and an intact forest and natural landscape with great biodiversity.
-One of the attractions of the valley are the earth pyramids below The San Peder, which were formed over the course of millennia from moraine material.
-If you want to explore this natural monument and the Val Sinestra, you have to set off on foot, by bike or snowshoes.
-But the effort is rewarded with impressive landscapes, such as on Via Engiadina, which runs through the Val Sinestra.
+The valley shows a harmonious interlocking of natural and cultural landscape with carefully developed townscapes and an intact forest and natural landscape with great biodiversity.
+An attraction of the valley are the earth pyramids below Prà San Peder, which formed over thousands of years from moraine material.
+If you want to explore this natural monument and the Val Sinestra, you have to go on foot, by bike or snowshoes.
+However, the effort is rewarded with impressive landscapes, such as on the Via Engiadina, which leads through the Val Sinestra.

-A real highlight is also the Youthstilhaus Val Sinestra.
-It was built in 1912 as a spa house.
-Today it houses a hotel and a restaurant, but you can still feel a touch of bygone times.
+A real highlight is also the Art Nouveau house Val Sinestra.
+This was built in 1912 as a spa house.
+Nowadays it houses a hotel and a restaurant – but you can still feel a touch of bygone times today.

 For your trip to Val Sinestra, we recommend that you consult the winter sports report or the reports on hiking trails on engadin.com in advance.

-- With the Rhaetian Railway (from Chur, Landquart/Prättigau or from the Upper Engadine) hourly to Scuol-Tarasp
+- By Rhaetian Railway (from Chur, Landquart/Prättigau or from the Upper Engadine) every hour to Scuol-Tarasp

-- With PostBus (from Scuol, Ftan, Martina, Sent, Vulpera, Tarasp, Ramosch, Vnà)
+- By PostBus (from Scuol, Ftan, Martina, Sent, Vulpera, Tarasp, Ramosch, Vnà)